-A manufacturer may use alternative test procedures that are shown to yield equivalent emission results and have been approved in advance by the Executive Officer of the California Air Resources Board.
-A manufacturer must submit a request to the Executive Officer, at least 60 days in advance of the certification application of the applicable vehicle test group, with an engineering evaluation that demonstrates or justifies, based on good engineering judgment, the use of the alternative test procedures will yield equivalent emission results for the applicable vehicle test group.
+A manufacturer may use alternative test procedures that are shown to yield equivalent results and have been approved in advance by the Executive Officer of the California Air Resources Board.
+A manufacturer must submit a request to the Executive Officer, at least 60 days in advance of the certification application of the applicable vehicle test group, with an engineering evaluation that demonstrates or justifies, based on good engineering judgment, the use of the alternative test procedures will yield equivalent results for the applicable vehicle test group.
 The Executive Officer shall review the submitted evaluation and shall use good engineering judgment to consider, on a case-by-case basis, the similarities and differences between the alternative procedures and the test procedures outlined in the applicable section of this document.
-Upon review, the Executive Officer shall approve, on a case-by-case basis, the alternative procedures if they yield equivalent emission results for the applicable vehicle test group.
+Upon review, the Executive Officer shall approve, on a case-by-case basis, the alternative procedures if they yield equivalent results for the applicable vehicle test group.
 The Executive Officer shall notify the manufacturer of the decision no later than 30 days after receiving the request for the use of alternative test procedures.

 Unless otherwise specified, approval requests and supporting information must be provided to the California Air Resources Board via e-mail at: onrld@arb.ca.gov